IBM/ibm-cloud-sdk-common/README.md

 - `debuggingInfo`: a `Map<String, Object>` which contains the unmarshalled error response object in the event that a JSON error response is returned.
 This will provide more information beyond the error message.
+- `responseBody`: a string containing the entire body from the response

 An operation may also throw an `IllegalArgumentException` if it detects missing or invalid input arguments.